marktabler/dicechucker/README.md

     bar = foo.modifier  #gives you only the modifier for the dieset foo.roll  # just rolls the dice
               # total, results, and report now have different output

+Please note that Dicechucker::Dice.new is deprecated.
+Dice is now a parent class that can still be created, but will probably not give you the results you're hoping for.
+Use Dicechucker.parse to create new diesets.

 Other Dice Behaviors:
 -------------------